Formula to Calculate Return on Equity (ROE)

 - If the formula results in a higher ratio, it means that the shareholders’ equity has been rightly utilized to produce higher returns.

 The higher the ratio better would be the efficiency of the company.
-Thus, every investor should look at a company that has higher ROE.
+Thus, every investor should look at a company that has a higher ROE.
 However, they also need to look at other financial ratios to get a holistic view of how a company has been operating.

 You can use the following ROE Calculator.